pingcap/blog/why-we-chose-a-distributed-sql-database-to-complement-mysql.md

 Therefore, we looked for a new database and found that [TiDB](https://docs.pingcap.com/tidb/stable/overview) is a good solution.

 [TiDB](https://github.com/pingcap/tidb) is an open-source, distributed SQL database built by [PingCAP](https://pingcap.com/) and its open-source community.
 It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.
-It’s a one-stop solution for both Online Transactional Processing (OLTP) and Online Analytical Processing (OLAP) workloads.
-You can learn more about TiDB’s architecture [here](https://docs.pingcap.com/tidb/v4.0/architecture).
+It's a one-stop solution for both Online Transactional Processing (OLTP) and Online Analytical Processing (OLAP) workloads.
+You can learn more about TiDB's architecture [here](https://docs.pingcap.com/tidb/v4.0/architecture).

 TiDB has many [advantages](https://docs.pingcap.com/tidb/stable/overview#key-features), of which the following attract us most:

-* **It’s compatible with the MySQL protocol, common MySQL features, and the MySQL ecosystem.** To migrate a production application to TiDB, we only need to modify a small amount of code.
+* **It's compatible with the MySQL protocol, common MySQL features, and the MySQL ecosystem.** To migrate a production application to TiDB, we only need to modify a small amount of code.
 * **It supports horizontally scaling in or out.** The TiDB architecture design separates computing from storage and enables us to separately scale out or scale in the computing or storage capacity online as needed.
 The scaling process is transparent to application operations and maintenance staff.
-* It’s suitable for various use cases that require **high availability and strong consistency with large-scale data**.
+* It's suitable for various use cases that require **high availability and strong consistency with large-scale data**.

 ## How we use TiDB at VIPKid

-We’ve found that TiDB is especially helpful to us in these application scenarios:
+We've found that TiDB is especially helpful to us in these application scenarios:

 * Working with large amounts of data and highly concurrent writes
 * Multi-dimensional queries for sharded core applications